SoftwareAG/c8y-docs/content/about-doc/previous-versions.md

 #### Viewing documentation in HTML format

-To view the documentation in HTML format you need to be a little familiar with working in a version control system like Git or Mercurial.
+To view the documentation in HTML format you need to be a bit familiar with working in a version control system like Git or Mercurial.

 First you need to make a copy of the repository (called a "clone") on your local machine either by using a desktop client (for example Sourcetree) or through the command line in a terminal.